 Importantly, if your company can’t meet its tax liabilities, you should seek professional help.

-Furthermore, if your limited company cannot pay its Corporation Tax, PAYE, VAT or tax bills, the primary reason could be due to your director’s drawings from the company.
-Key to note, although your company has limited liability status, if the main reason for the shortfall is the director has drawn the funds for themselves, HMRC could still pursue you personally for those tax liabilities.
+Furthermore, if your company cannot pay its Corporation Tax, PAYE, VAT or tax bills, the primary reason could be due to your director’s drawings from the company.
+Therefore, although your company has limited liability status, if the main reason for the shortfall is the director has drawn the funds for themselves, HMRC could still pursue you personally for those tax liabilities.